- "White Pearl, Black Oceans". I was born and raised by the sea, shy yet proud...

 - "Tallulah".
 Listen to it after a breakup!
 Yeah, a breakup song after a breakup is extra tearjerking as it is, but Tallulah tops them all.
 Now listen to it after a breakup when neither of you wanted to break up - but you did, because you wanted your ex-significant-other to be happy and you knew that she couldn't be happy with you anymore.
-And you know that you could practically undo it with a phone call.
-But you still don't do it because you want her to be happy.
+You know that you could practically undo it with a phone call, but you still don't do it because you want her to be happy.

-- And when you're done angsting about your break up, than listen to "Caleb".
-Child abuse, Startof Darkness, and Tear Jerker fuel galore.
+- "Caleb".
+Child abuse, Start of Darkness, and Tear Jerker fuel galore.

 - And the final song in the Caleb series is pretty damn depressing, too.

-- Also, "Under Your Tree".
+- "Under Your Tree".
 Ever had a pet dog that died?
-Yeah.
 It's basically the musical equivalent of Death by Newbery Medal.

 - "Draw Me", "The Last Amazing Grays", and "Replica"

-- "The Day" from Stones Grow Her Name.
+- "The Day".
 A man loses his family in a flood but handles it with a dignity that will have listeners scrambling for hankies.

-- Not just any flood, mind you, but the tsunamis that struck Japan in spring 2011.
+- Not just any flood, but the tsunamis that struck Japan in spring 2011.

-- A new album means new tearjerkers.
-From Pariah's Child, the song "What Did You Do in the War, Dad?" about a father who did terrible things he thought would make the world better for his children, but now is haunted by his dark past and unable to enjoy being a parent.
+- "What Did You Do in the War, Dad?" is about a father who did terrible things he thought would make the world better for his children, but now is haunted by his dark past and unable to enjoy being a parent.